ChrisMusson/SudokuSolver/README.md

 - Extra Regions - cells in marked regions must contain the digits 1-9 exactly once.

+- Quadruple - cells surrounding a clue must contain the given digits in that clue.

 ## How to Use
 Every variant described here has a valid example of a puzzle in the `puzzles/` folder.